ShanshanHe/pmp/README.md

 The repo must have module ETApredict.py following pattern ETApredict_placeholder.py

 #### Periodic tasks with Celery

+Celery container will start automatically with Docker deployment.

-in a separate terminal start process with:
+For manual start: in a separate terminal start process with:
 ```
 $ celery -A etabotsite worker -l info
 ```